Ulthes/angular-tips-und-tricks/README.md

 ```

 This will be service which only exposes a reference to whatever entity will inject it.
-Now, let's make a directive which injects this service and assigns some object to 'reference':
+Now, let's make a directive which injects this service and assigns some function to 'reference':

 ```javascript
 (function(){